cosmitolinux/nebula-wm/README.md

 Meant to be paired with CachyOS: Gives the ultimate speed alongside with a Fluid and Strong look!

-# Project Made By Cosmito (no one else worked on this)
+# Project Made By Cosmito and his team
-Please learn that is a SOLO project which means I have to debug all the existing issues before final release (estimated pre-release is in late 2026)
+Please learn that was a SOLO project which means I have to debug all the existing issues before final release (estimated pre-release is in late 2026) but since we got a team working on this now it will probably release in Late 2026